 For over 20 years Katy Joy has been helping others improve their mood, self-care habits, and positive coping skills.
 She has worked with individuals, couples, families, and groups to promote well-being and personal empowerment.
 Katy Joy has success working with a variety of issues including Mood Disorders, Food Addiction and struggles with unregulated eating, Relapse Prevention, Divorce Support, Caregiver Stress, Grief and Loss, Stress Management, ADHD, Health Challenges, and issues related to managing Chronic Pain, Women’s Issues, PTSD, and Adjustment Issues.
 She specializes in incorporating Mindfulness Practices (including Mindfulness- Based Cognitive Behavioral Therapy, Principles of MB-EAT, and Mindful Movement).
 She integrates breath work, and meditation exercises to calm the nervous system and increase one’s ability to relax and flow with the rhythm of life.
 Her compassionate and non-judgmental approach assists others in improving their mental, physical, and emotional health.
 She provides a nurturing environment to gain awareness, insight, and tools to live a happier, healthier, and balanced life.

-Paul Cardenas, MSW, Leadership Development Coach
+Paul Cardenas, MSW, Management & Leadership Specialist

 With over 34 years in leadership development, Paul is a master trainer, program evaluator and organizational development coach.
 At the Center he helps clients build personal and professional capacity by helping them to strengthen their organizational culture.
 Team building, strategic planning, measuring outcomes are all part and parcel of his work.
 Increased productivity, improved customer loyalty, resolution and prevention of conflict are all outcomes that can be expected.
 Paul also serves across the nation designing and conducting program evaluation systems for organizations seeking to better understand their opportunities.
 At the Center he provides one-to-one advising and technical assistance to individuals building their businesses and careers.
 Paul also provides a wide range of technical assistance to philanthropists and non-profit organizations engaged in the helping professions.
 He is a graduate of California Polytechnic University and the UCLA Graduate School of Social Welfare.